yoavhayun/cli/README.md

         @initial_value      An initial value that the setting will hold after class initialization
         @updates_value      Whether or not calling this method automatically updates the inner setting value

+### **@Delegate**

+    Delegate(reuse=True)

+        a method decorator that delegates control to another CLI Object instance by exposing an access point.
+        The wrapped method does not accept any arguments and returns the CLI Object instance to delegate control to.
+        * This allows for easy integration and combination of CLI Objects into a single CLI Program

+        @reuse      Whether or not the returned CLI Object should be reused for later calls

-### Validation
+### **@Validation**

     Validation()

-        A method decorator that defines a validation to be performed on an execution (Operation / Setting) Holds the same signature as the execution it is validating and raises an exception for invalid arguments.
+        A method decorator that defines a validation to be performed on an execution (Operation / Setting / Delegation) Holds the same signature as the execution it is validating and raises an exception for invalid arguments.
-        * An Operation or a Setting can have multiple Validations
+        * A single execution can have multiple Validations

-After Wrapping your class and methods with decorators, an instance of the class will expose the **CLI** keyword in order to access setting values and running the CLI.
+********
 API Example
 ===========

 In this example, we are wrapping a class, that holds a Setting named **value**, and exposes a method called **show** that prints it to the screen.

     from class_cli.cli import CLI